wangjing0/gitme/README.md

 - Analyzes git diffs to generate contextually relevant commit messages
 - Detects untracked files and prompts to add them
 - Supports staged changes only or all modified files
-- Direct commit and push to upstream branch with user confirmation on every step, extremely lightweight and fast.
+- Streamline your git workflow: add files, commit and push to upstream branch with user confirmation on every step, extremely lightweight and fast.
 - **User input**: Option to edit and then confirm the messages before committing
 - **Multiple AI Providers**: Choose between Anthropic or OpenAI, default is Anthropic
 - Model options for both providers